Brown Dinner honors Darlington faculty, staff

 Retiring faculty members Denise Evans, Jenni Glover, Jan Harrison and Joe Montgomery were celebrated for their service to Darlington.

 The George W. Awsumb Faculty Award was presented to Jaclyn Haynes, science teacher.
-Established anonymously in 1999 by a Darlington alumnus, the Awsumb Award is presented to a faculty member who exemplifies a personal commitment to the education and well-being of the superior and average student alike.
-This commitment is demonstrated by the unselfish desire of the faculty member to instruct and challenge students in both a professional and enthusiastic manner and by the ability of the faculty member to raise the overall level of education and quality of life at Darlington.
-The commitment is further demonstrated by the unselfish giving of time and energy to many diverse extracurricular activities and by the ability of the faculty member to empower his or her students with self-confidence and instill in them the desire to learn while not only at Darlington, but also for a lifetime.
-The award is given in the spirit of George W. Awsumb, Darlington faculty member from 1962-2009, and the recipient is selected by the head of school.
+The award is presented to a faculty member who exemplifies a personal commitment to the education and well-being of the superior and average student alike.
+The recipient is selected by the head of school.

 Betsy and Gordon Neville Faculty Awards were presented to Sam Moss, dean of college guidance; Kathy O'Mara, Upper School art teacher; Tommy Atha, assistant athletic director; Beth (Bagby) Smith, pre-K teacher; Kevin Ivester, middle grades math teacher; Stefan Eady, assistant head of school for academic resources; and Denise Evans, executive assistant to the Student Life Office.
-Established in January 2021, the Betsy and Gordon Neville Faculty Award is awarded to distinguished members of the Darlington School community who have served the school for 25 years.
-This award is given in the spirit of Betsy and Gordon Neville, who together served Darlington for 44 years.
-The Nevilles wholeheartedly believed in the mission of Darlington School and cared for all members of the community.
-Their years of service reflect the profound dedication, loyalty, and love that they had for Darlington.
+The award recognizes distinguished members of the Darlington School community who have served the school for 25 years.

 Departing faculty and staff were also recognized, including Carrie Caldwell, Gregg Marshall, Ben McVety, Audrey Mathis, Thad Mathis, Chase Miller and Robbie Murdock.